Collective leadership

 In communist and socialist theory, collective leadership is a shared distribution of power within an organizational structure.
-A single officer, such as the General Secretary or party Chair, is supposed to be only primus inter pares on the relevant leadership body.
+A single officer, such as the general secretary or party chair, is supposed to be only primus inter pares on the relevant leadership body.

 Communist states

 China

-Collective leadership in the People's Republic of China (PRC) and the Chinese Communist Party (CCP) is generally considered to have begun with reformist Deng Xiaoping in the late 1970s during the same time period as the Chinese economic reform, who tried to encourage the CCP Politburo Standing Committee to rule by consensus in order to prevent a resurgence of autocracy under Maoist rule.
+Official post-Mao historiography portrays 1966 as the year when Mao wrongly abandoned the organizational principle of collective leadership (集体领导 (jiti lingdao)).
+Collective leadership in the People's Republic of China (PRC) and the Chinese Communist Party (CCP) is generally considered to have then begun with reformist Deng Xiaoping in the late 1970s during the same time period as the reform and opening up, who tried to encourage the CCP Politburo Standing Committee to rule by consensus in order to prevent a resurgence of autocracy under Maoist rule.
 CCP general secretary Jiang Zemin formally established himself as the "first among equals".
 Some political analysts has alleged that this era of collective leadership has been said to end with Xi Jinping, following the abolition of term limits in 2018 under his tenure.
+Academic Joseph Torigian, however, has argued that the notion of collective leadership under Deng is a "myth", stating that Deng used collective leadership to politically damage Hua Guofeng, who he believes adhered to collective leadership far more.

+Brookings Institution fellow and former US National Security Council China director Jonathan A. Czin argues Hu Jintao's adherence to collective leadership "prevented him and others from acting decisively", meaning "Hu’s attempts to reorient policy—including efforts to address the glaring inequalities he saw emerging from China’s modernization—largely failed to gain traction" and that corruption became endemic.
+Czin argues this led Xi to believe collective leadership was the "source of many of the party’s maladies" and led to Xi's centralization of power.